 Lisa Walkosz-Migliacio (Co-Founder/Game Designer/Programmer/Musician/Aspiring Artist)

 The driving force behind Intropy Games, Lisa has worked in a software development for over ten years.
 Armed with a degree in computer science and design, she has the perfect combination to bring digital works of art to life.
 She founded Intropy Games to make super cute games that tug on your heartstrings, including Usagi-chan Bunny Treats on iOS which garnered over 400,000 downloads and games found on the Wii U and Steam.

 Michael “Miggs” Migliacio (Co-Founder, Executive Producer)

 Growing up an avid gamer, Michael naturally found himself building a career in software development.
 During his career, he has worked closely with several companies on complex technical solutions, including IBM Corporation, KIA, J.C.
 Penney, Best Buy, and IGN Entertainment (where he lead a team tasked with developing a Pokedex application).
-In addition to his technological background, Michael is JLPT-3 certified in Japanese language, currently serves as a Web Content Producer for professional eSports organization Evil Geniuses, and freelances for several major industry outlets including IGN Entertainment and USgamer.
-He is currently responsible for coordinating the upcoming Steam and Japanese market releases of Astral Breakers, and has been a featured speaker on eSports and game development at MinneBar, IGDA Twin Cities, GlitchCon, Anime Central, Anime Detour, and more.
+In addition to his technological background, Michael is JLPT-3 certified in Japanese language, currently serves as a freelance Web Content Producer for Red Bull eSports, and has freelanced for several major industry outlets including Team Evil Geniuses/Twitch, IGN Entertainment, and USgamer.
+He is currently responsible for coordinating the upcoming Steam and Japanese market releases from Intropy Games, and has been a featured speaker on eSports and game development at MinneBar, IGDA Twin Cities, GlitchCon, Anime Central, Anime Detour, and more.